My Profile Photo

 Downloading the data

-For this tutorial, we will download a (not that) small spatial transcriptomics dataset from the 10x Genomics website.
+For this tutorial, we will download a small spatial transcriptomics dataset from the 10x Genomics website.
 The dataset is generated using a 10X Visium V5 slide and the Human Whole Transcriptome probe set.
+Note that although this is one of the smallest visium datasets, the compressed FASTQ tar ball is still 12GB.
+Please make sure you have about 40 GB free disk space to complete this tutorial.

 First, we download the FASTQ files.